robert-berg/corona-infection-data/c_version/README.md

 # C Version: Visualizing Corona Infection Data

-This subfolder contains the C implementation of the project.
+This folder contains the C implementation of the project.

-The program selects countries randomly for data analysis and visualization.
+The program selects countries randomly.

 ## Running the Program